 It’s NOT like racism

 The financial status of a tenant has a direct impact of how they may affect MY business, someone’s race DOES NOT.
-So no, those analogies are nothing alike in the current context; so you can stick the “race card” up your anal-passage and choke on it.
+So no, those analogies are nothing alike in the current context; so you can stick the “race card” up your anal-passage.

 Find me a family with an employed Asian wife with an employed black husband, with a mixed race baby, and I’ll happily give them tenancy.
 Find me a family with the same racial statuses that are unemployed, and I won’t be so willing.